dar-shan-73/k8/README.md

     * Horizontal pod autoscaling does not apply to objects that can't be scaled (for example: a DaemonSet.)

     * We can scale the pods of the deployment either by CPU or MEMORY or by custom metric

+### Managed Services For K8s on AWS :

+    * EKS: Elastic Kubernetes Service ( Very robust and heavy lifting service )

+    Advantage of using EKS:
+        1) AWS is responsible for managing the nodes
+        2) You don't linux patching, you're not responsible for container run-time
+        3) You don't have to employ storage solution and you get out of the box HA storage solution
+        4) Very nice features can be installed as optional and we call them plug-ins.

+# What will happen if your master node is gone/down in a kubernetes cluster ?

+    1) In managed environment, we won't be having access to MASTER NODE ( it's in AWS control )
+    2) If master node is down, you cannot schedule new work-loads and you cannot connect to the cluster ( Kube-api server, etcd , scheduler and controller manager are on master )
+    3) Existing workloads run as it (  but any of the pods of the deployment were killed then new pods of that controller won't come up )
+    4) You can have n number of node-groups to a single cluster.
+    5) You can have multi-master kuberntes cluster to achive ha in case of Master Node Failure.

+### How create Kubernetes Cluster ?

+    1) First create the cluster by selecting the version of our choice
+    2) Create the node-pools / node-groups with the instance type of your choice and these nodes can be SPOT or RRSERVED or ON-DEMAND

+### In AWS, EKS offers 3 types of clusters wrt to conenctivity

+    1) Public Cluster   [The cluster endpoint is accessible from outside of your VPC.
+Worker node traffic will leave your VPC to connect to the endpoint. ]
+    2) Public & Private [The cluster endpoint is accessible from outside of your VPC.
+Worker node traffic to the endpoint will stay within your VPC. ]
+    3) Private Cluster  [ The cluster endpoint is only accessible through your VPC.
+Worker node traffic to the endpoint will stay within your VPC. ]

+What is the networking solution offered on AWS ?
+    1) Amazon VPC CNI : is the networking solution that can be enabled to get pod and service level restrictions.

+What are other networking solutions that are supported by Kubernetes ?

+    1) Calico CNI
+    2) Weavenet CNI

+Let's try to create EKS using Terraform :